Description: How to review testers, approve or deny them, and manage your organization's copy of their certifications in SwiftComply.

 Denying a Tester

-Use Deny User when you've reviewed a tester and decided not to let them submit test reports to your organization β€” for example, they're not actually a licensed tester in your service area, or their credentials won't be resolved.
+Use Deny when you've reviewed a tester and decided not to let them submit test reports to your organization β for example, they're not actually a licensed tester in your service area, or their credentials won't be resolved.

-1. Open the tester from the Service Provider Users list.
+Open the tester from the Service Provider Users list.

-2. On the Details tab, click Deny User.
+On the Details tab, click Deny.

-3. Confirm in any prompt that appears.
+Confirm in any prompt that appears.

 What Happens After a Denial

-• The tester loses the ability to submit test reports to your organization.
+The tester loses the ability to submit test reports to your organization.

-• They remain a visible record in your Service Provider Users list (denial does not delete their profile).
+They remain a visible record in your Service Provider Users list (denial does not delete their profile).

-• If circumstances change later, you can re-approve them using Approve Until Specific Date β€” the button stays available.
+If circumstances change later, you can re-approve them using Approve β the button stays available.

 Editing Your Organization's Copy of a Certification

-When you need to clean up your records β€” for example, correct a typo, update an expiration date based on a paper certificate the tester mailed you, or remove a duplicate β€” you can edit or delete your organization's copy directly.
+When you need to clean up your records β for example, correct a typo, update an expiration date based on a paper certificate the tester mailed you, or remove a duplicate β you can edit or delete your organization's copy directly.

 Adding a Certification to Your Org's Copy

-1. Open the tester from the Service Provider Users list.
+Open the tester from the Service Provider Users list.

-2. Go to the Certifications tab.
+Go to the Certifications tab.

-3. Click Add Certification.
+Click Add Certification.

-4. Fill in the form: Certification Number, Certifying Agency (dropdown), Expiration Date, Certification Type (dropdown), and upload the Certificate Image (.jpg, .jpeg, .pdf, .png).
+Fill in the form: Certification Number, Certifying Agency (dropdown), Expiration Date, Certification Type (dropdown), and upload the Certificate Image (.jpg, .jpeg, .pdf, .png).

-5. Save.
+Save.

 Editing a Certification on Your Org's Copy

-1. Find the certification card on the Certifications tab.
+Find the certification card on the Certifications tab.

-2. Click the pencil (edit) icon.
+Click the pencil (edit) icon.

-3. Update the fields.
+Update the fields.

-4. Save.
+Save.

 Deleting from Your Org's Copy

-1. Find the certification card.
+Find the certification card.

-2. Click the red trash (delete) icon.
+Click the red trash (delete) icon.

-3. Confirm.
+Confirm.

-⚠️ Any change you make here is to your organization's copy only.
+β οΈ Any change you make here is to your organization's copy only.
 The tester's master copy and every other organization's copy are not affected.
 If the tester subsequently saves their own certification from MY CERTIFICATIONS and your org accepts tester updates, your local edits will be replaced by the tester's version.

 The Re-Review Queue

-• Their certification was updated in a way that needs a new review (for example, the tester pushed a renewal).
+Testers land in the Service Provider Users To Re-Review queue when their certification was updated in a way that needs a new review β for example, the tester pushed a renewal or added a new cert.

 When to Let the Tester Update vs. Edit Your Org's Copy